 - This intimate wine-tasting experience offers guests a crash course in France’s most famous and popular varieties of wine and includes charcuterie for less than $50 a head.

 - One of my favorite ways to explore new cities is via a pedal pub, and you can do that right here in Paris, enjoying some quality French brews and views as you pedal off the calories!

 - Still thirsty?
 This pub crawl takes you to some of the best bars, pubs, and clubs in the Latin Quarter (known for its amazing food), all for less than $30 a head.

 See Related: Best Traditional Cafes and Brasseries in Paris

 6. Purchase a Paris Pass

-You won’t be at a loss for major attractions to see in Paris.
-If you plan to visit several attractions during your stay in Paris, the Paris Pass will be your best friend.
-Coming in three distinct flavors, consisting of Platinum, Gold, and Silver Paris Passes, these passes may seem like a big up-front cost, but they can save you a mint on top attractions and getting around the city.
+You won’t be at a loss for major attractions in Paris.
+If you plan to visit several attractions in Paris, the Paris Pass will be your best friend.
+Coming in three distinct flavors, consisting of Platinum, Gold, and Silver Paris Passes, these passes may seem like a high up-front cost, but they can save you a mint on top attractions and get around the city.

-While you may love planning your own itinerary, the Paris Pass is a great way to access cheap Paris activities and save money while making sure you don’t miss anything.
+While you may love planning your itinerary, the Paris Pass is a great way to access cheap Paris activities and save money while ensuring you don’t miss anything.

-Plus, with your Paris Pass in hand, you’ll have priority access to popular attractions like Musée Grévin, The Louvre, and Musée d’Orsay without having to wait in line!
-If you’ve ever seen how the line can wrap around the Eiffel Tower, you’ll know that this is a great benefit.
+Plus, with your Paris Pass in hand, you’ll have priority access to popular attractions like Musée Grévin, The Louvre, and Musée d’Orsay without waiting in line!
+If you’ve ever seen how the line can wrap around the Eiffel Tower, you’ll know this is a great benefit.